5 Essential Tips for Single Parents Traveling with Kids

 When traveling with kids who have allergies or asthma, it’s important to always carry some medications in your cabin luggage.
 I remember a vacation in Goa when my child broke out in hives after eating a bar of chocolate I purchased in the boarding area.

 Desperate for some Benadryl, or any antihistamine that would help with the allergic reaction (the airport’s first aid kit had none), it was the air hostess in the plane we boarded who managed to rustle up an Avil.
-The result was that I had to almost carry a sleepy 6-year-old down the airstairs, but it thankfully took care of the allergy (and my panic).
+The result was that I practically had to carry a sleepy 6 year old down the airstairs, but it thankfully took care of the allergy (and my panic).

 Learn to Go with the Flow